 Beginning in 1969, The Castle returned to private ownership.
 The building was sold to Dr. and Mrs. Melvin Vulgamore.
 He was on the Ohio Wesleyan faculty and his wife Nan was a music instructor at the Columbus School for Girls.
 Their combined passion for music led to many guest recitals in their home and ballroom including the Peking Opera.
 The Vulgamores continued their roomby-room renovations until he accepted an administrative position in Michigan and moved away.

 In 1979, architect Roger Koch and his wife bought the house.
 The Kochs transformed the grounds and completed The Castle’s transition from an institutional building into an elegant private home.
-The Parlor was a living room, The Gallery Shop was a dining room, the executive office was the kitchen, and there were four spacious bedrooms and a lavatory upstairs.
+The Parlor was a living room, The Fiber Arts Studio was a dining room, the executive office was the kitchen, and there were four spacious bedrooms and a lavatory upstairs.

 Mr. Jay Maynard and his wife bought The Castle in 1983, then sold it to the Delaware County Cultural Arts Association in 1986.
 The Association was formed through the vision and hard work of Mrs. Joy Kaser, Mrs. Fran Hutchinson, and a group of dedicated Delaware community leaders.
 And so, the original Campbell House became The Arts Castle, and its mission continues today which is “dedicated to nurturing the creative energies of the residents of Delaware County and surrounding areas by offering full access to a variety of multi-arts experiences such as classes, workshops, performances, exhibitions, and special events”.